 “Why would anyone want to hack my site?”
 I have heard this exact phrase or a variation of it many times.
-Some of our smallest sites are the one's with the most hack attempts.
+Some of the smallest sites are the one's with the most hack attempts.
 I have seen some of these small sites get more than one thousand failed login attempts over the course of a week, and that might be a LIGHT week.
 Just because your site is small, or because your site isn’t selling anything, does NOT mean that hackers won’t care about your site.There are plenty of reasons they want in.

 This is probably the most obvious one.
 Hackers want to break into your site to gain information.
 They aren't just looking for credit card information.
 Email addresses, usernames and passwords are valuable as well.
 They can be used to gain further access to your site, access to the server itself or even other accounts completely unrelated to your site.